variousauthors/monstermash-jam-2014/NEXTSTEPS.md

 ### VHS ###

-[ ] pressing q should start the recording, and then any other key should choose
+[ ] Should store position data, and bark if it gets out of sync [ ] pressing q should start the recording, and then any other key should choose
     what macro name to use.
     - however, VHS should not record these keypresses: it should only record controller input